Remaining TODOs: 44

 - indefinite otherwise

-but the indefiniteness conditions hold only if the pivots can be found without row swaps
+but the definiteness conditions hold only if the pivots can be found without row swaps

 Remark: If is positive (semi)definite then so are